yoshizzle/developers-1/_guides/python-guide.md

 >>> foo_linodes = client.get_linodes(Linode.label.contains('foo'), Linode.datacenter == 'dctr_1')
 {% endhighlight %}

-Multiple fitlers are combined with an "and" operator.
+Multiple filters are combined with an "and" operator.
 You can also use "or" (either explicitly or implicitly):

 {% highlight python %}